mckennapsean/dissertation/content/1-intro.md

-The core contribution of this dissertation is the design activity framework; an overview is presented in Chapter 3.
+The core contribution of this dissertation is the design activity framework; an overview is presented in [@sec:framework].
 This framework addresses a lack of connection between different kinds of design models, providing for a more complete description of a design project.
 This framework presents steps of a process through four design activities: understand, ideate, make, and deploy.